I spent my entire life playing fighting games wrong

 Mispent youth

-In the days, months, and years that followed, I basically lived in that video rental store or, as soon as allowed, Bradford's arcades.
+In the days, months, and years that followed, I basically lived in that video rental store or, as soon as allowed, Bradford's city arcades.

 I didn't realise it until writing this, but our city centre was a goldmine for Street Fighter II players.
 It was in the cafe where we'd get pre-arcade food and drinks.
 It was in the bowling alley at the top end of town.
 It was in the famous Odeon cinema (now derelict, awaiting refurbishment as a music venue).
 There were at least 3 dedicated arcades, and we'd spend our entire weekends touring the lot.